guerra08/flutter-test/README.md

-# flutter_app
+# flutter-test

-A new Flutter application.
+A very, very simple Flutter app for testing and study purposes.

 ## Getting Started